 The Show Change Since toggle lets you see how your field values have changed over time.
 After enabling this toggle, select the field to be used as the date, and the time frame you are interested in.
 The associated change will appear in your widget next to each field.

 Qtip: Note that the percentages decrease as the funnel narrows, a sign of the logical order of the levels.
-If we’ve set up our widget and the percentages don’t get smaller, we should consider why.
+If you’ve set up your widget and the percentages don’t get smaller, consider why.

 - Are the levels on the funnel simply out of order?